byt3n33dl3/Teeth/README.md

   |____| \___  >\___  >__| |___|  /
              \/     \/          \/ v2

     password has been cracked.

 ```

 ## Thanks to:
+Password recovery tool
+- JtR
+- Hydra
+- Cewl
-password recovery tool repo ( JtR, Hydra, Cewl, etc ).
-See more in our ORG
+- And more ( See more in our ORG )